TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 As you can see the SFP, and Hypernet ports are basically unchanged.

 This also applies to the FPGA which is still the same Tang 9k that I used last time.
-It works very well and is easy to use.
+It works very well and is easy to use so why change it!

 The whole right side of the board is dedicated to power managment (3.3v digital, 5v analog and 48v phantom).

-The bigest change is probably the IDC ports to conenct the ADCs and DACs boards, these provide an I2C port, and I2S port, two GPIOs (used to mute the DACs only) and digital and analog power.
-These connectors make it easy to connect & disconnect boards and tools during devellopment.
+The bigest change is probably the IDC ports to connect the ADCs and DACs boards. i choose IDC connector mainly because they are very resiliant, cheap and widely used.
+That said if I were to redesign everything I would use FFC connectors to reduce the size.
+These ports provide:
+  - An I2C port (Unused and upopulated for my boards)
+  - An I2S port
+  - Two GPIOs (Only used for the DAC connector to carry the mute signal)
+  - 3.3V Digital power
+  - 5V Analog power

 #### Digital interface transciver: DIX9211